-The Pipelayer in Water (PiW) will meet his team of Labouers in Water (LiWs) at the City Works Yard on Lynas Lane at the start of each work shift.
-The PiW will review the team's work duties for the day.
+Labourer in Water (LiW) staff meet at the City Works Yard on Lynas Lane at the start of each work shift.
+Work tasks/schedules for the day are reviewed.
 Supplies and tools are loaded into City vehicles.
-The PiW and his team will drive to their designated work site for the day.
+LiWs drive to their designated work sites for the day.